 As a result of reduced budgets, the level of funding available for localism work has been reduced.
 It is the responsibility of the Local Committee to determine how resources are allocated and whether localism grants can be prioritised in the future.

-If your organisation would like to carry out any of these works, by paying for them from your budgets, or for more information, please contact us.
+If your organisation would like to carry out any of these works, by paying for them from your budgets, or for more information, please contact our roads and transport service.

 Type of work included in the scheme (subject to agreement)